justeat/JustPromises/README.md

 ![](JustPromises_logo.jpg)

+### Warning: This library is not supported anymore by Just Eat and therefore considered deprecated.
+For Swift code, instead of JustPromises, the Just Eat iOS team adopted [Promis](https://github.com/albertodebortoli/promis).

 A lightweight and thread-safe implementation of Promises & Futures in both Objective-C and Swift 3 for iOS, macOS, watchOS and tvOS with 100% code coverage.